 One feature that visitors will notice immediately is the friendly nature of the locals.
 With a safe environment for children and adults, visitors are quick to realize that the island natives are warm, kind-hearted and always willing to lend a hand.
 With most locals speaking English, there are no barriers to being understood and visitors will also quickly find out that there are plenty of people willing to offer advice on where to go and what to do.

 Even though Malta is a year-round destination, the most popular time to visit is during the summer months.
-From June to August, there is hardly any precipitation with only 5mm expected in June, no rainfall in July and just 6mm in August.
-On the flip side, the wettest time of the year is November and December with over 100mm of precipitation expected in both these months.
+From June to August, there is hardly any precipitation, with just 5mm expected in June, no rainfall in July and just 6mm in August.
+On the flip side, the wettest time of the year in November and December with over 100mm of precipitation expected in both these months.
 Summer is also a great time to visit thanks to afternoon high temperatures averaging between 29°C-32°C (84°-90°F) and overnight lows only between 24°-27°C (75°-82°F).

 The island of Malta is one that is steeped in history, but that doesn’t get in the way of allowing visitors to have a good time.
 With numerous high-end restaurants and hotels, there is plenty of luxury on the island as well as good times.
 With much to see on land and in the ocean, a trip to Malta should be on everyone’s list!